dennis-park/slogo/DESIGN DOC.md

 	rotation/orientation
 	left, right
 	take in values

 The turtle has a set movement method

-	Turtle keeps track of it’s own coordinates
+Turtle keeps track of itï¿½s own coordinates

 There are methods that act on the turtle

 The turtle has a set attribute method (for color maybe?)

 -Model: